AndVici/FISHA/README.md

 **FISHA**

-In main you must give the output directory from **FISHAM** and the desired output directory for the results.
+In main you must give the directory holding the JPG images, the output directory from **FISHAM** and the desired output directory for the results.